The Green Renaissance: Urban Farming Metamorphosing Cityscapes

 - Smart Irrigation Systems: Devices that automatically water plants drawd from soil moisture levels.

-- LED Grow Lights: Energy-productivity-chiefly improved lights that copy sunlight, enabling indoor farming.
+- LED Grow Lights: Energy-productivity-enhanced lights that simulate sunlight, enabling indoor farming.

 - IoT Sensors: Tools that monitor soil conditions, humidity, and temperature in real-time.